Project Home Page

 Discovered History and Pronunciation of the Surname:

 (citations needed here)

 Some claim the surname derives from a Norman (Brittany) town of Auray as the English lines appear to link to a Norman invader and possibly a family there.
 Others believe the name is derived from the old English color and name of marker stones that were of a type of granite that would turn whitish with age.
 This stone is found naturally in the Southwest England and Wexford, Ireland areas.
 The color use is also the origin of terms such as Hoar Frost and Hoar Fog.
-The surname derives from coming from an area where these outcroppings naturally occur.
+The surname presumably derives from coming from the area where these outcroppings naturally occur.
 Another variation to this color theme is that those with the surname went prematurely greyish-white without losing any hair.
 Hence the surname is after a hair color and not location.
-For many in this group today, they definitely still exhibit with this historical claim and wonder if there is a yDNA gene that could explain this.
+For many in this group today, they definitely still exhibit this historical claim and wonder if there is a yDNA gene that could explain this.